Disservin/fastchess/README.md

 name=Engine2 -each tc=10+0.1 -rounds 200 -repeat -concurrency 4
 ```

-_Note that setting concurrency higher than your CPU core/thread
-count may not yield significant performance gains and could potentially have the
-opposite effect.
-Also it is highly encouraged to use an opening book._
+_Note: It is highly encouraged to use an opening book._

 ## Command line options